 0609.01-02 THE SIGNIFICANCE AND ENFORCEMENT REVIEW PANEL

+02.01 Overview of Significance and Enforcement Review Panels

-The Significance and Enforcement Review Panel (SERP) a management review of inspection finding, significance characterization, and enforcement recommendations for all inspection findings in which the Sponsor proposes a significance characterization of White, Yellow, Red, or GTG.
+The Significance and Enforcement Review Panel (SERP) is a meeting to provide management review of a proposed inspection finding, the proposed significance characterization, and enforcement recommendations for all inspection findings in which the Sponsor proposes a preliminary significance characterization of White, Yellow, Red, or GTG.

-The SERP members may request that technical specialists, risk analysts, SRAs, and program experts be available at the SERP for consultation.
+The following table identifies the voting members for a SERP, including a Planning SERP, depending on the subject matter of the finding to be reviewed.
+SERP members may request that technical specialists, risk analysts, senior reactor analysts (SRAs), and program experts be available at the SERP for consultation.
+All four SERP members described in the table provide a vote on both the significance determination and the enforcement actions.
+The Director of DRO, or designee, is responsible for determining whether there is sufficient consensus to move forward.
+Even though each participating organization has a distinct role, as defined in the table below, all members have the opportunity to question or challenge any of the information and analyses presented.